William Ickes

-William Ickes is a personality and social psychologist who is known primarily for his research on unstructured dyadic interaction.
+William Ickes (born 1947) is an American personality and social psychologist who is known primarily for his research on unstructured dyadic interaction.
 His first major line of research within this tradition concerns the phenomenon of empathic accuracy ("everyday mind reading").
 This research is summarized in his 2003 book Everyday Mind Reading: Understanding What Other People Think and Feel.
 His second major line of research concerns the influence of personal traits and characteristics on people's initial interactions with each other.
 This research is summarized in his 2009 book Strangers in a Strange Lab: How Personality Shapes Our Initial Encounters with Others.

 Background

 Ickes received his Ph.D. in Experimental Psychology in 1973 at the University of Texas at Austin, where he was trained in the social psychology program.
 His primary research advisor was Robert Wicklund, although Elliot Aronson was also an important professional mentor during this time.
 Ickes's first academic job was at the University of Wisconsin–Madison, where he initiated the research on unstructured dyadic interaction that he would continue to do throughout his academic career.
 After leaving Wisconsin, he taught briefly at the University of Missouri-St. Louis (1979–1982).
 He returned to Texas in 1982 to begin his employment at the University of Texas at Arlington, where he has been for over 30 years.
 He was a visiting professor at the University of Washington in 1992; a Visiting Erskine Fellow at the University of Canterbury in Christchurch, New Zealand in 1999; and an International Francqui Chair at Ghent University and the Catholic University of Louvain-la-Neuve, Belgium, in 2005.